bradleyfrank/ansible/README.md

 2. ed25519 SSH key passphrase
 3. GitHub personal access token

 Use the playbook `show_secrets.yml` to decrypt and print these secrets.
+This playbook runs last if using the `install` script.

+    > [!WARNING]
-By default the playbook will also remove `~/.ansible/vault` as a safety precaution.
+    > By default the `show_secrets` playbook will also remove `~/.ansible/vault` as a safety precaution.
 It is recommended to store the raw values in a secure password manager.

 ## Managing Dotfiles